nicomazz/Algorithms/README.md

 # Algorithm
-Lista di soluzioni a problemi di informatica suddivisi per categoria.
+List of solutions to computer problems by category.
-Principali fonti dei problemi: Codeforces, UVA, IOI, USACO, SPOJ, OII,WCIPEG
+Main sources of problems: Codeforces, UVA, IOI, USACO, SPOJ, OII,WCIPEG